harbaum/kvv/README.md

+Update 04.05.2022: It seems like the KVV time table service this project makes use of is gone.
+This project thus does not work anymore.

 # KVV

 We recently (Nov 2020) got a new tram extension in Karlsruhe, Germany.
 To celebrate the fact that there's now a station pretty close to our home I decided to build a virtual timetable.
 And since I had some spare ESP8266 powered Wemos D1 and a 2.9" tricolor e-paper display I decided to use these.